Rough Green Snake

 Caring for a Rough Green Snake is a long-term commitment that extends well beyond basic husbandry.
 With a lifespan that can reach 5-8 years (captive) under optimal conditions, prospective keepers should approach Rough Green Snake ownership as a multi-year or even multi-decade responsibility.
 This species has evolved in specific ecological niches, and replicating those conditions in captivity is the foundation of good care.
 The Intermediate to Advanced care level designation reflects the fact that Rough Green Snake require consistent attention to environmental parameters—temperature gradients, humidity levels, lighting cycles, and substrate conditions all play critical roles in their physical and behavioral health.

 What sets experienced Rough Green Snake keepers apart from beginners is their understanding that these animals communicate through subtle behavioral cues rather than obvious vocalizations or body language.
 Changes in coloring, feeding response, basking patterns, and activity levels all provide diagnostic information about the animal's wellbeing.
-A Rough Green Snake that consistently avoids its warm basking zone, for instance, may be signaling early illness rather than simple preference.
+A Rough Green Snake that consistently avoids its warm zone, for instance, may be signaling early illness rather than simple preference.
 Similarly, changes in defecation frequency, consistency, or timing can indicate digestive or parasitic issues long before other symptoms become apparent.
 Learning to read these signals is arguably the most important skill a Rough Green Snake keeper can develop.

 Natural Habitat

-Understanding their natural environment is crucial:
+Understanding their natural environment is crucial.

 - Geographic Range: Eastern and southeastern United States, Mexico